MackRoe/Herd_Immunity_Term2/README.md

 # Herd Immunity Simulation

-a basic simulation of herd immunity by modeling how a virus moves through a population where some (but not all) of a population is vaccinated against this virus.
+A basic simulation of herd immunity by modeling how a virus moves through a population where some (but not all) of a population is vaccinated against this virus.

 *This is the Final Project for CS1.1*